 Who this card is good for

 The Surge Mastercard® should be considered only after you’ve reviewed other options on the market.
-Check out our top picks for easier-approval credit cards or secured credit cards to start.
+Compare offers for cards for poor credit or secured credit cards on Credit Karma to start.
 If you’re not sold after researching your other options, the Surge Mastercard® could be an option to consider and could help you build credit in the short term.

 If you’re able to build your credit, applying for a more user-friendly card down the road could give you opportunities to earn rewards at a lower interest rate.5 quick tips to improve your credit health